Ph.D. in Applied Mathematics

 (Qualifying Exam Report Form) -> Graduate School form.

-After passing the Qualifying Examination, the student must set up a Dissertation Committee of at least four graduate faculty members, which must include at least three graduate faculty members from the Department of Mathematics and Statistics and one member appointed by the Graduate School.
-The committee is chaired by the student’s dissertation advisor.
+Each student has a dissertation committee appointed by the department Graduate Committee in consultation with the student and approved by the Dean of the Graduate School.
+A dissertation committee must consist of at least four graduate faculty members, including the Graduate Faculty Representative appointed by the Graduate School.
+The committee is typically chaired by the student’s dissertation advisor.
 If the dissertation advisor is a graduate faculty member from an outside department or institution, a graduate faculty member from the Department of Mathematics and Statistics must be a co-chair of the committee.
-The Dissertation Committee must be approved by the Graduate Coordinator.
-After identifying and obtaining the signatures of the Dissertation Committee faculty, the Appointment of Doctoral Dissertation Committee Form must be sent to the Graduate School for the appointment of the Graduate Faculty Representative.
+The dissertation committee should be appointed as soon as is feasible, usually within a year after passing the qualifying examination.
+Prior to the appointment of the dissertation committee the student is advised by a graduate faculty member appointed by the department Graduate Committee.

 The Dissertation Committee should be appointed as soon as it is feasible, usually within a year after passing the Qualifying Examination.